arvigeus/AZ-204/Learning Path/App Service.md

 #### Configure auto swap

 Auto swap streamlines Azure DevOps Services scenarios where you want to deploy your app continuously with zero cold starts and zero downtime for customers of the app.
-When auto swap is enabled from a slot into production, every time you push your code changes to that slot, App Service automatically swaps the app into production after it's warmed up in the source slot.
+When auto swap is enabled from a slot into production, every time you push your code changes to that slot, App Service automatically swaps the app into production after the source slot is warmed up.

 :information_source: Auto swap isn't currently supported in web apps on Linux and Web App for Containers.